Arkansas Urban Legends

 Legend has it on moonlit nights, the ghosts of the three soldiers march in a single-file line to the Arkansas River to uncover their hidden treasure.

-Known to some as the “Stonehenge of Arkansas,” the mounds and earthen embankments present at Toltec Mounds Archeological State Park are remnants of the Plum Bayou culture – not the Mexican Toltec or Aztec tribes as the name suggests.
+Known to some as the “Stonehenge of Arkansas,” the mounds and earthen embankments present at Plum Bayou Mounds Archeological State Park are remnants of the Plum Bayou culture.
+Formerly known as Toltec Mounds, the remains are not from the Mexican Toltec or Aztec tribes as the name previously suggested.
 The Plum Bayou people built 18 mounds to serve as a ceremonial, religious, governmental and social complex with at least one serving as a burial mound.
 Archeological digs at the site have uncovered items that cannot be traced to other Native American cultures, and also have suggested that the Plum Bayou people simply disappeared – with no trace of where they went or why they left.

 Visitors to the present-day park have claimed to see lights, orbs, and even ghostly apparitions of ancient people.
 At night, footsteps have been heard around the existing mound site.